 What do we do first and what are the distances?

-The first section is a run and distances of each stage are approximately as follows:
+For the Summer Edition, the first section is a run and distances of each stage are approximately as follows:

 Stage 1 – Run 2.9 km

 Stage 7 – Run 0.6 km

 Stage 8 – Swim 160 m